abdullaharif381/Programming-Fundamentals-C-/Chess/readme.md

 3. Run the executable to start the game.

-4. Follow the on-screen instructions to make your moves and enjoy the game.
+4. Enter the source coordinates to pick a piece and the destination coordinates to place the piece e.g. 7a6a

 ## Code Sample